 Who said you could only hygge in the winter when summer has so many cozy elements to savor?

-Hygge is a term used by the Danish, who has been determined to be the happiest group of people on earth.
-It’s a lifestyle that celebrates living in the moment, finding beauty in simplicity and nurturing yourself and others with coziness.
+Hygge is a Danish word that credited for making Danes is the happiest group of people on earth.
+It’s a lifestyle that celebrates living in the moment, finding beauty in simplicity, and nurturing yourself and others with coziness.

-Since you love cozy living, I created a Facebook group called Creating a Cozy Life with over 5,000 like-minded souls.
+Since you found this article on Summer Hygge Ideas, I created a Facebook group called Creating a Cozy Life with over 120,000 like-minded souls.